-Shogunzuka (将軍坂) – literally, Shogun Mound – is an excellent viewpoint in Kyoto’s Higashiyama hills, which along with Daimonji-yama I rate as the best viewpoint of the city.
+Shogunzuka (将軍坂) – literally, Shogun Mound – is an excellent viewpoint in Kyoto’s Higashiyama hills.
 This is said to be the vantage point from where Emperor Kanmu surveyed the area and made the decision to build his capital in the valley below (marking the start of the Heian Period, in 794 AD).
 See the informative Japan Guide page for more of the historical background and legends associated with the place.
 For my write-up of how to hike up to Shogunzuka, read on – though if you’re not of a hiking bent, Shogunzuka is also the best Kyoto viewpoint you can easily access by car.
 If you come out of Keage station and grab a taxi on Sanjo-dori (go out of exit 1 to be on the correct side), it’s a short ride up the hill to the viewpoint – as it happens, the taxi will also take you past my old apartment building partway up the hill (best apartment I had in Japan – the forest started immediately beyond my my balcony!)

 The hiking trail I’m describing here is part of the Kyoto Isshu Trail, so if you do the Kyoto Isshu Trail section from Fushimi Inari to Keage it will include this hike; according to the Japan Guide page, there are also trails up to Shogunzuka from other points but I haven’t done these.